-The full list of collaborators on this very special project are Highwic, Newmarket Primary School, Auckland Council, Enviroschools, Parnell Rotary Club, The Compost Collective, Tree Croppers Association, Beezthingz, Sustainable Schools, Wecompost, Hot Grass, Weedtechnics and Heritage New Zealand.
+The full list of collaborators on this very special project are Highwic, Newmarket Primary School, Auckland Council, Enviroschools, Parnell Rotary Club, The Compost Collective, Tree Croppers Association, Beezthingz, Sustainable Schools, Wecompost, Hot Grass, Weedtechnics, Parnell Primary and Heritage New Zealand.
 Initial funding has been provided by the Waitemata Local Board and Parnell Rotary.

 New infrastructures include teaching hives looked after by Walter Dendl and a community composting teaching hub, run by The Compost Collective.

-- The transformation of all passive green space into carbon sinks*.
-This involves the elimination of synthetic fertilisers and herbicides, an adjustment in lawn cutting practise, and the introduction of plants with deep living roots systems into all parts of the park that we can fit them.
+- Increasing carbon sequestration capacity.
+This involves the elimination of synthetic fertilisers and herbicides, an adjustment in lawn cutting practise, and the introduction of plants with deep living roots systems.

 This means it is crucial that we supply more food for pollinators in our parks to ensure they can consume adequate amounts of protein.
 It also serves as yet another another reason to pursue new carbon sequestration methods.
 You can read more here.

-Highwic is the starting point within a wider For the Love of Bees project called ‘Regenerative Parks - Living Playgrounds.’
-This project will enable a transformation of the bulk of our inner city green spaces into safe havens for bees.
+Highwic is the starting point within a wider For the Love of Bees project called ‘Regenerative Parks’ This project will enable a transformation of the bulk of our inner city green spaces into safe havens for bees.